 My Best Work

-For your reading pleasure, I present a list of my favorites of my own stories:
+For your reading pleasure, I present a list of my favourites of my own stories:

 Bigger Than Anything (Fairy Tail) - My newest darling.
 Fairy Tail just lends itself so well to themes of family, friendship, loyalty, and love, and Natsu embodies all of these traits.
 Writing his perspective as a twelve-year-old boy was a great deal of fun.
 This story says a lot.
 It hasn't gotten a great deal of attention yet, but hopefully more people will discover it.

 Warmth (Inuyasha) - It may not have been my first story, but I consider it to be the one that really got me started.
 My first award-winner, and my most popular story to date, I see it as one of my sweetest stories.
 It is also unique because there is not a single line of dialogue between the characters.

 Divine Intervention (Inuyasha)- This one hasn't gotten quite as much attention as I would have expected.
 It holds a special place in my heart for its originality.
 It took a fair amount of research to get it right.
 Overall, it is a more complex story than many of my others.
 It is not a "light" read, and maybe that has been off-putting to readers.